My zone

 MY DAY AS A MOM OF TWO CHILDREN

-It’s Saturday at my place, 8 a.m., the kids are eating breakfast, and the laundry is on.
-I’m thinking about what to make for lunch and why my floor is so sticky again.
-While I’m writing this post, I’m also getting my younger daughter’s clothes ready and making sure they’ve eaten all their oatmeal.
-It’s cold outside, so there’s no point in cleaning up Patrick’s LEGOs and Dorothy’s drawings.
-I’ll have to avoid the living room while I’m cleaning, because unfortunately, LEGOs and vacuuming don’t go together.
-On the other hand, it’s better not to disturb my kids, who can play together for a few minutes.
+It’s Saturday at my place; 8:00 a.m.
+The kids are eating breakfast, and laundry is already underway.
+I’m thinking about what to make for dinner and why my floors are so sticky again.
+While writing this post, I’m also getting my younger daughter’s clothes ready and making sure she’s eaten all her oatmeal.
+It’s cold outside, so there’s no point in cleaning up Patrick’s LEGO bricks and Dorothy’s drawings.
+I’ll have to avoid the living room while I clean, because LEGO bricks and vacuuming don’t mix.
+On the other hand, it’s best not to disturb my children, who can play together for a few minutes.

 This is what my morning looks like, and I painfully confirm the text I heard recently: